 Transformers in the movie series seem to have a lot of spikes.
 Although both Autobots and Decepticons have them, Decepticons seem to have more (and Megatron is made up of precious little but spikes).

 In The Lord of the Rings, after the Witch-King moved into the fortress of Minas Morgul, he evidently did some redecorating, 'cause the place looks like the Minas Tirith (good guys) fortress with — you guessed it — gigantic spikes bolted on.
 There's also Sauron himself, who is kitted out in armour that can only be described as spiketacular.
-The Black Gates and Barad-dur also fall into this, to an extent that if you fell off the top of them you'd think you'd be more likely to die by impalement than by hitting the ground.
+The Black Gates, Barad-dûr and Orthanc (modified by Saruman to resemble Barad-dûr) also fall into this, to an extent that if you fell off the top of them you'd think you'd be more likely to die by impalement than by hitting the ground.